Sphynx Cat Care & Health

 change to BARF feeding should not be carried out if your cat is pregnant, lactating or recovering from illness.

-Whether changing to another brand or phasing out a food type whatever the age of the feline the change should be done over several days.
+Whether changing to another brand or phasing out a food type, whatever the age of the feline the change should be done over several days.

 The example below is a guide to making a food change with a schedule of 10 days.
 Here the food being removed is reduced by 10% each day while at the same time increasing the quantity of the new food by 10%.